johngirvin/godot-ncrypt/README.md

 exposed.
 Research the algorithms, their parameters, usage guidance and existing attacks on them to help you decide what best to use for your situation.

+If you need a specific algorithm implemented, or general help and/or guidance around implementing cryptography in your project, consider hiring me.

 ## EXAMPLES